 A side effect of PWM duty cycle is it also sets the rate of change of current into the output filter.
 A high limit helps deal with transients.
 However, if this is too high, an overcurrent alarm can be tripped.
 Thus DC limiting must be a compromise between supplying drive train losses and avoiding nuisance trips from transient load responses.

-The duty cycle limit can be programmed in the GUI PWM Controller window Figure 43 or directly via the IC bus by writing into the DCL register shown in Figure 49.
-The GUI will supply its own estimate of the best DC limit if the Propose button is clicked.
+The duty cycle limit can be programmed in the GUI PWM Controller window Figure 43 or directly via the I2C bus by writing into the DCL register shown in Figure 49.